mongodb/docs/source/includes/admonition-saslauthd-ldap-considerations.rst

 as well as between ``saslauthd`` and the LDAP server.
 The LDAP server uses the ``SASL PLAIN`` mechanism, sending and receiving data in **plain text**.
-You should use only a trusted channel such as a VPN, a connection encrypted with SSL, or a trusted wired network.
+You should use only a trusted channel such as a VPN, a connection encrypted with TLS/SSL, or a trusted wired network.